joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 sub-distributions occur, and so can affect the amount of uncertainty that the system can produce.

-Both of the analysis approaches described here attempt to narrow the scope of the entropy estimation to a specific observed sub-distribution.
+Both of the analysis approaches described here attempt to make it more likely that the SP 800-90B estimators produce meaningful results by narrowing the scope of the entropy estimation to a specific observed sub-distribution.
 This occurs using the following steps:
 1. Use the `analyze_memsize.sh` script to generate (non-decimated) data samples for a wide variety of memory sizes.
 2. Create and examine raw data histograms for noise source outputs across